-June 2021 update: Carver-Kimm amended her lawsuit to include the two claims originally filed with the State Appeal Board.
-You can read the revised court filing here.
+Update: Carver-Kimm amended her lawsuit in June 2021 to include the two claims originally filed with the State Appeal Board.
+She amended it again in August 2021 to add more plaintiffs and remove the third count related to First Amendment claims.
+You can read the latest version of the petition here.
 The case is scheduled for trial in the summer of 2022.
 Original post follows.

 The Iowa Department of Public Health's longtime communications director Polly Carver-Kimm filed suit on September 2, claiming she was wrongfully terminated, in violation of the state's whistleblower law.
 Stephen Gruber-Miller first reported on the lawsuit for the Des Moines Register.
 I've enclosed below the District Court filing and Carver-Kimm's parallel claims filed with the State Appeal Board.